 Mac also recommends picking up a storage bag that will protect your tree and ornaments until next year.
 'Your bag needs to be large enough to comfortably hold your tree and made from durable material so that it can't be torn by protruding branches – rip-stop nylon is a great option for this,' he says.

 Is it bad luck to leave Christmas decorations up?

-No, it is not bad luck to leave Christmas decorations up.
-In fact, it's a modern idea to take Christmas decorations down on the 5th or 6th January.
-In Medieval times in the United Kingdom, people kept their Christmas decorations up until Candlemas – or the Feast of the Presentation of Jesus Christ – which falls on 2nd February.
+Some people believe it is bad luck to leave their decorations up beyond the Feast of Epiphany, but it's a modern idea to take Christmas decorations down on January 5 or 6.
+In fact, in Medieval times in the United Kingdom, people kept their Christmas decorations up until Candlemas – or the Feast of the Presentation of Jesus Christ – which falls on February 2.